Alexander Mackenzie High School: History

-The original school building was built in 1969 and in 1992 a new wing was added in order to accommodate both the increase in student population and the change in school program.
+In 1992 a new wing was added in order to accommodate both the increase in student population and the change in school program.
 A second addition of 10 classrooms opened in the spring of 2002.
 The school has two gyms, one larger than the other.
 The school also has three music rooms, one for vocals, one for strings, and another for band.